How moving conditions vary across Cambridge

 Scenario examples

-Example 1: Small studio move within CAMBRIDGE using a small van and one mover.
+Example 1: Small studio move within Cambridge using a small van and one mover.
 Suburban driveway access allows close parking and continuous loading, so carry distance stays short and the schedule remains compact.

 Example 2: One-bedroom terrace to terrace with a medium van and two movers.
 Permit parking limits kerb access, pushing the van down the street.
 Longer carries and shuttle trips add time to each loading cycle.

 Example 4: Three-bedroom house into a station-area apartment using a long wheelbase van and three movers.
-Lift booking and a shared loading bay create fixed windows and brief waits, extending the schedule despite short distance.
+Lift booking and a shared loading bay create fixed windows and brief waits, extending the schedule despite the short distance.

 Example 5: Four-bedroom townhouse across central terrace streets using a Luton van and three movers.
-Narrow frontage, permit parking, school-run congestion and a long entrance approach combine, requiring staged loading and extending total move time.
+Narrow frontage, permit parking, school-run congestion and a longer entrance approach combine, requiring staged loading and extending total move time.

 Apply neighbourhood context